 But how do you go about procuring the remaining funds?
-No matter your starting capital, there are options for you..
-You just need the right financial planning.
+We’ll show you in this post.
+No matter the sum of your starting capital, you’ve got options for procuring more – you just need some sensible financial planning.

 Being in a low-income bracket absolutely does not disqualify you from building your dream home.
 In fact, the state of Oregon has spurred a long list of innovative financial programs and resources dedicated to making ADU’s accessible for all.

-The first thing you need to know is your budget.
+The first thing you need to figure out is your budget.

 Before you can apply for any sort of financing, you need to know how roughly much money your project will cost in total, from conception to inhabitation.
 That includes costs of permits and licenses, land (if applicable), drawings, closing costs for loans, construction (design, labor, materials) and even things like appliances and furniture.

-Now don’t bust out your calculator and just start plugging in numbers right off the bat– make sure you’re aware of every step of the process and what your total costs are.
-The tools below can help you identify where your costs will be throughout the process.
+Now don’t bust out your calculator and just start plugging in numbers right off the bat.
+Make sure you’re familiar with the design/build process and where your costs will come from, and take the time to tinker with the tools below to help you figure it all out.